-When designing an outdoor kitchen, the main concerns usually regard color, door style, countertops, amenities, and the optimization of space.
+When designing an outdoor kitchen, the main concerns usually regard color, door style, countertops, amenities and area optimization.
 While customization options are plentiful for most of these features, one aspect of an outdoor kitchen that cannot be easily changed is the size of the space.
-Not surprisingly, homeowners may be intimidated by designing their outdoor kitchens in smaller spaces, as more limitations are in place.
-However, there are several ideas available for a small outdoor kitchen design that can help create a functional and attractive outdoor kitchen.
+Not surprisingly, homeowners may be intimidated by designing their outdoor kitchen area in smaller spaces, as more limitations are in place.
+However, there are several small outdoor kitchen ideas that can help create a functional and attractive outdoor kitchen.

 Here are 5 Outdoor Kitchen Ideas for Small Spaces

-2. Consider any must-haves.
-By determining any must-haves in your outdoor kitchen design, such as the need for counter space or storage, you can create a layout that includes all your requirements without the added element of unusable space.
-Taking note of your essentials will allow you to have the features that you require, all while reducing clutter and making as much of the space as usable as possible.
+By determining any must-haves in your outdoor kitchen design, such as the need for counter space or storage, you can create a layout that includes all your requirements without unnecessarily taking up a lot of space.
+Including the essentials in the planning will allow you to have the features that you require, all while reducing clutter and maximizing the outdoor space as much as possible.

 Danver Stainless Outdoor Kitchens offers many options for color and finishes, door styles, cabinet sizes, and layouts that would suit your small outdoor kitchen space.
 Call us today at 203-651-7647 for all your outdoor kitchen design needs, or use our contact form to learn more about our outdoor cabinets.

 This article is based on industry knowledge and research by outdoor kitchen design professionals, including our in-house experts and engineers with decades of experience.Our goal at Danver is to provide factual information on relevant topics to help readers make informed decisions about their outdoor living spaces.

 This article uses trusted sources with references hyperlinked to the source material.